trek-view/basecamp/_posts/2023-02-17-building-street-view-alternative-for-the-outdoors-part-1.md

 ### Database storage

 This is where the complexity can come in.
 In Street View you have interconnected blue lines.
-You can jump between images seemlessly in the interface.
+You can jump between images seamlessly in the interface.

 In the backend, I am assuming Street View and Mapillary use a graph database to join points with relationships.
 This is fairly easy at a sequence level, that is for images in a timelapse or a single video uploaded by a user.
 Though how do you define how sequences close to each other are connected?
 This is defined in the queries.